China, U.S. to cooperate on strategic oil reserves

 Barclays predicted in May that China could add up to a total of 58 million barrels this year of new SPR capacity.

-Reporting by Judy Hua and Chen Aizhu; Additional reporting by Ayesha Rascoe in Washington; Editing by Himani Sarkar and Bernadette Baum
+For a factbox on China’s SPR plan, see (Reporting by Judy Hua and Chen Aizhu; Editing by Himani Sarkar)